Grahp/Website/pages/Home.md

 I primarily [[Code Editors|write]] in [[Clojure|Clojure]] (with [[Vim|Vim]])!
 I have used other languages but don't like any of them.
 I use some other [[Lisp|Lisps]] like [[Fennel|Fennel]].

 You may find some of my [[Steno|Steno]] resources useful or interesting.
-I plan on better organizing my thoughts at some point in the future.
+I'm currently organizing through my old thoughts, and I suppose having some new ones on the side.

 You can [[Contact]] me via email at `grahp@grahp.dev`.
 Or like message me on Discord (I'm `@grahp` everywhere) and I'm probably more likely to see it because it makes a little noise.